 Norwex Movement – Partnerships

 Norwex Movement was designed with one mission in mind: to help create a better, safer world, freer from harmful chemicals.
 We’re a global community of like-minded individuals who want to make an impact on the environment and help create change for the better.
-Recognizing there is strength in numbers, we also partner with like-minded organizations who are likewise helping to effect positive change.
+Recognizing there is strength in numbers, we also partner with other organizations that are also helping to effect positive change.

 Washed Ashore Project

 The Washed Ashore Project is a non-profit, community-based organization with a mission of educating and creating awareness about marine debris and plastic pollution through art.
 Washed Ashore is a project of The Artula Institute for Arts & Environmental Education, whose mission is to provide opportunities to express and teach environmental issues through the arts.